 When the predefined error handler

-errors returned from MPI calls within Python code will raise an
+returned from MPI calls within Python code will raise an instance of

 After import, mpi4py overrides the default MPI rules governing